GazKez/Gazlaxy-s-Addons/README.md

-# Example Home Assistant add-on repository
+# Gazlaxy's Home Assistant add-ons repository

 This repository can be used as a "blueprint" for add-on development to help you get started.